 Though hematite is made of iron and oxygen, it is not magnetic when pure.
 But it can fool you because it can contain a little magnetite, which, as discussed earlier, is the magnetic form of iron oxide.
 With this, testing hematite with a magnet can give misleading results.

-Botryoidal and reniform hematite will often have a dull, reddish color on its surface, which led miners to call it kidney ore.
-Furthermore, hematite has actually been used as a gemstone in spite of a hardness that ranges only 5 to 6 on the Mohs scale.
+Botryoidal and reniform hematite will often have a dull, reddish color on their surface, which led miners to call them kidney ore.
+Furthermore, hematite has actually been used as a gemstone in spite of a hardness that ranges only 5 to 6 on the Mohs scale of hardness.
 When very compact, hematite in solid masses has been carved to form pendant stones and cameos that take a fairly high polish.
-They can not take too much contact but can be used as an alternative to jet, the hardened gem form of anthracite coal.
+They cannot take too much contact, but can be used as an alternative to jet, the hardened gem form of anthracite coal.

 Fortunately, we have found huge deposits of hematite all over the world.
-Countries including Brazil, Africa, Australia, Russia, and within the U.S. – including the Midwest and Alabama – specifically have vast deposits of iron oxide.
+Countries including Brazil, Africa, Australia, Russia, and the U.S., including the Midwest and Alabama, specifically, have vast deposits of iron oxide.
 It’s also not limited to our planet alone.
-Mars is called the Red Planet because of the proven presence of its iron oxide surface derived from hematite.
+Mars is called the Red Planet because of the proven presence of its iron oxide surface, derived from hematite.

 But Mother Nature was not finished.
 She gave us the means to move into the Iron Age by supplying the necessary ingredients to make steel.
 In those early millennia, the North American continent was nearly covered by warm, shallow seas and the Midwest region was blessed with vast deposits of iron oxide.
 Those same oceans also left behind thick layers of limestone, which were not too far away from vast forests that developed in a warm, moist climate.
 When these forests died, they became thick layers of rotting and compressed vegetation that eventually formed huge deposits of coal.

 However, one additional thing was needed: a way to bring all these things together.
 Enter the glaciers!
-Nature helped when it added huge lakes and great rivers as inexpensive avenues to bring these natural ingredients together, making the Midwest one of the most prolific steel-making regions in the world.
+Nature helped when it added Great Lakes, such as Lake Michigan, and great rivers as inexpensive avenues to bring these natural ingredients together, making the Midwest one of the most prolific steel-making regions in the world.
 It also gave way to fine hematite, fluorite, and limestone quarry collecting sites.

 Within the Mesabi range of Minnesota, we find fascinating hematite in long, slender, curving splinters that can split into dagger-like pieces.
 Few exceptional crystallized hematite specimens have come from the mines of the Mesabi Range.
 But superb fluorite, calcite, pyrite, celestine, and a host of other species have.

-The mountains of Southern Europe, especially the rugged Swiss Alps, are world-known for superb hematite specimens.
-Swiss mineral collectors known as stralters work the rugged hills for brilliant, bright black rosettes of hematite.
+The mountains of Southern Europe, especially the rugged Swiss Alps, are world-renowned for superb hematite mineral specimens.
+Swiss mineral collectors, known as stralters, work the rugged hills for brilliant, bright black rosettes of hematite.
 They range in size from under an inch to several inches across, often with bright red rutile crystals sprinkled on shiny black crystal faces.
-Plus, just a few decades ago, the North Polar region of Russia began to yield superb hematite rosettes very much like the Swiss specimens, along with axinite and gwindel quartz twins.
+The North Polar region of Russia also yield superb hematite rosettes very much like the Swiss specimens, along with axinite and gwindel quartz twins.

 Collectors who are in love with the superb rhodochrosite specimens from the Black Rock manganese area of South Africa also enjoy fine prismatic and pyramidal hematite crystals from the Wessels mine, Hotazel.
 They are lustrous and sharp in well-formed crystals.
-Farther north is the hematite deposits of Mador Pror, Morocco, where fine bladed crystals are relative newcomers in the mineral market.
+Further north are the hematite deposits of Mador Pror, Morocco, where fine-bladed crystals are relative newcomers in the mineral market.